Caregivers - Practices

 Safety & Security

-a) Communicate with the parents to check child’s pockets for coins, toys, junk food before handing over.
+a) Communicates with the parents to check child’s pockets for coins, toys, junk food before handing over them.

-b) Ensure the corners, gates & walls are blunt and smooth, posing no harm to the children.
+b) Ensures the corners, gates & walls are blunt and smooth, posing no harm to the children.

 c) Keeps fire extinguishers, blankets, sand buckets away from children’s reach and easy to access in case of emergency.